-However, worn teeth on a driving sprocket cause "chainsuck", the failure of the chain to disengage.
-This occurs more easily with a long arm derailleur, common to most MTB's, that is one reason this occurs less with road racing bicycles, that experience a noisy disengagement instead.
+However, worn teeth on a driving sprocket cause "chain suck", the failure of the chain to disengage.
+This occurs more easily with a long-arm derailleur, common to most MTB's: that is one reason this occurs less with road racing bicycles, which experience a noisy disengagement instead.

 More Articles by Jobst Brandt

 Next: Electronic Shifting